gkorpal/gkorpal.github.io/_pages/book-list.md

 ## Basics ##

 * **Calculus I, II, III** by *Jerrold E. Marsden and Alan Weinstein*:  These books are old fashioned version of Calculus I, II and II (US Education System).
 The books are available <a href="https://aimath.org/textbooks/approved-textbooks/marsden-weinstein/" target="_blank">here</a>.
 This topic is an amalgamation of analysis, topology and geometry.
 We use geometric and topological properties of the Euclidean space to find some logic behind analytic facts about functions defined on Euclidean space.
 This is the "maths" needed for most of the undergraduate Physics courses.
 * **Linear Algebra** by *Friedberg, Insel and Spence*: To avoid typos, use 1999 reprint of the third edition, or more recent editions.
-It is a good book to learn basic stuff used in algebra (groups, modules over PID, etc.), analysis (Banach space, numerical analysis, differential equations, etc.),  geometry (coordinate change, orientation, multilinear maps, etc.) and discrete mathematics (incidence matrix etc.).
+It is a good book to learn basic stuff used in algebra (modules over PID, representation of finite groups, etc.), analysis (Banach space, numerical analysis, differential equations, etc.),  geometry (coordinate change, orientation, multilinear maps, etc.) and discrete mathematics (incidence matrix etc.).

 ## Algebra ##